-The super-talented Denis Villeneuve gives us a visionary cinematic experience with his new sci-fi mystery ARRIVAL.
+The super-talented director Denis Villeneuve gives us a visionary cinematic experience with his sci-fi mystery ARRIVAL.

-He’s done it again.
-Swiftly moving into the front ranks of one of my favourite directors, Denis Villeneuve has followed the scorching drugs drama Sicario – my favourite film of 2015 – with his new sci-fi mystery ARRIVAL.
+He’s done it again!
+Swiftly moving into the front ranks of one of my favourite directors, Denis Villeneuve has followed the scorching drugs drama Sicario – my favourite film of 2015 – with his sci-fi mystery ARRIVAL.

 Villeneuve is working on an epic scope here but he handles it all with an enviable ease – the spaceships, the aliens themselves, the multi-channel feeds to the other landing sites, the science, the human story at its centre – which makes the fact that he’s helming the long-awaited sequel to one of the most landmark sci-fi films there is, Blade Runner, a tantalising prospect.